-- At a hearing the committee gives both parties the opportunity to explain what - in their opinion - is the heart of the problem and what prevents them from resolving it amongst themselves. - The committee asks both parties additional questions for clarification.

-If needed the committee clarifies the intent of the law.
+- At a hearing the committee gives both parties the opportunity to explain what - in their opinion - is the heart of the problem and what prevents them from resolving it amongst themselves.
+Please note that only Dutch will be spoken during a hearing. - The committee asks both parties additional questions for clarification. - If needed the committee clarifies the intent of the law.